SF-monkey/sf-monkey.github.io/source/_posts/R-Shiny-First-Touch.md

 <!-- more -->
 ## Hosting Dynamic Sites Here Are Like Dreams

-This is the problem I just realize.
-GitHub Pages is a static site hoster!
+One problem I just realize, is that GitHub Pages is a static site host!
-The only way to showcase my little work is by using HTML iframe.
+The only way to showcase my little work is by the HTML iframe.
 Better than noting tho :D
-<iframe width="960" height="800" src="https://shiny.rcg.sfu.ca/u/youyangf/MyApp/" frameborder="0" allowfullscreen></iframe>
+<iframe width="960" height="750" src="https://shiny.rcg.sfu.ca/u/youyangf/MyApp/" frameborder="0" allowfullscreen></iframe>